-5. We have nothing to report on other information in the Annual Report
+We have nothing to report on the other information in the Annual Report

-The Directors are responsible for the other information presented in the Annual Report together with the financial statements.
+The directors are responsible for the other information presented in the Annual Report together with the financial statements.
 Our opinion on the financial statements does not cover the other information and, accordingly, we do not express an audit opinion or, except as explicitly stated below, any form of assurance conclusion thereon.

 Our responsibility is to read the other information and, in doing so, consider whether, based on our financial statements audit work, the information therein is materially misstated or inconsistent with the financial statements or our audit knowledge.
+Based solely on that work we have not identified material misstatements in the other information.